How Online Payday Loan Lenders Bypass State Payday Laws

 According to Investopedia, when states enact regulations to control the interest rates and fees that payday loan lenders impose on borrowers, short-term loan companies find ways to evade them.
 Often, states have usury exclusions for funds that are loaned through foreign entities.
 These exemptions may extend to lenders that have incorporated outside of a state where a borrower resides.
 This gives payday loan lenders a way around laws put in place by a particular state.

-Despite interest rate limits, payday loan lenders have found a loophole that allows them to charge annualized interest rates that range between 200 percent and 500 percent.
+Despite interest rate limits, payday loan lenders have found a loophole that allows them to offer fast money loans and charge annualized interest rates that range between 200 percent and 500 percent.
 They do this by calling the interest that they charge a “service fee.”
 In many states, service fees are not subject to the same regulations as interest rates.

 Avoiding Regulations with a Change of Locale